BBlue530/PatchHound/README.md

    │    │    └─ Log event with commit info and timestamp │    ├─ If verified:
-   │    │    ├─ Run Grype scan on SBOM (CycloneDX JSON output) │    │    ├─ Save vulnerabilities report JSON
+   │    │    ├─ Run Grype scan on SBOM (CycloneDX JSON output) │    │    ├─ Load previous vulnerability report (if exists) │    │    ├─ Compare current vulnerabilities with previous scan
+   │    │    │    ├─ Identify new vulnerabilities
+   │    │    │    ├─ If new vulnerabilities found:
+   │    │    │    │    ├─ Trigger alert (with details of new vulns)
+   │    │    │    └─ Else: continue silently
+   │    │    ├─ Save vulnerabilities report JSON (overwrite previous)
    │    │    ├─ Compare vulnerabilities to KEV catalog, save priority report JSON │    │    └─ Log scan success
    │    └─ If scan fails: